Postgraduate Certificate / Diploma in Teaching Arabic as a Foreign Language

-Graduates will be qualified and well-prepared for teaching Arabic in higher education in the UK, Europe and other parts of the world, for teaching Arabic at private institutions or companies, for fulfilling administrative or consultative roles in educational organisations and for undertaking commissioning and editing in companies which create and market Arabic language courseware.
+Graduates will be qualified and well-prepared for teaching Arabic in higher education in the UK, Europe and other parts of the world, for teaching Arabic at private institutions or companies, for fulfilling administrative roles in educational organisations and for undertaking commissioning and editing in companies which create and market Arabic language courseware.

 1. Principles and Practice in Communicative Language Teaching for Arabic:

-- Arabic Applied Linguistics (0.5 unit)
+- Arabic Applied Linguistics

-- Language Awareness, Methods and Techniques in Teaching Arabic (1 unit)
+- Language Awareness, Methods and Techniques in Teaching Arabic

 2. Knowledge and Skills for Second Language Teaching:

-- Theories of Language Learning and Acquisition (0.5 unit)
+- Theories of Language Learning and Acquisition

-- Approaches and Methods in Language Teaching and Language Assessment (1 unit)
+- Approaches and Methods in Language Teaching and Language Assessment

 All our teacher trainers are expert classroom teachers themselves.
 Have a look at one of them teaching and see the kinds of classroom skills you will learn to use yourself.

 Our teacher trainees are always very positive about the quality of the teacher training programmes at the Language Centre.
-This is what Eman, a recent graduate from the Arabic Teacher Training programme, had to say about it:
+This is what Suzi, a recent graduate from the Arabic Teacher Training programme, had to say about it:

-Candidates will be accepted onto the programme subject to a satisfactory interview with the programme convenor.
+Candidates will be accepted onto the programme subject to a satisfactory admissions interview with the programme convenor.
+Candidates must pass a SOAS Language Centre test of Arabic language competency.
+Overseas candidates must have a command of English equivalent to IELTS 6.5 which may be assessed by SOAS staff.
 The English level of non-native English speaker applicants can be assessed as part of the interview.
 Arrangements can be made for telephone/Skype interviews.

 Applying for the Programme

-Telephone: +44(0)20 7898 4595
+Tel: +44(0)20 7898 4595